poppy-project/poppy-docs/en/getting-started/build.md

 The Ergo Jr robot was designed to be a simple little robot, cheap and easy to use.
 The 3D parts were made so they can be easily printed on a basic 3D printer and the motors (6 XL-320 Dynamixel servos) are only 20$ each.

-The Ergo Jr is very easy to build and its end effector can be easily changed - you can choose among several tools: a lamp, a gripper, a pen holder...
+Thanks to OLLO rivets the robot is simple to assemble.
+These rivets can be removed and added quickly with the OLLO tool.
+It should not take more than one hour to entirely built it.

-Thanks to OLLO rivets the robot is very simple to assemble.
-These rivets can be removed and added very quickly with the OLLO tool.
-It should not take more than one hour to entirely built it, which allows great design freedom.
+You can also change easily the end effector of the robot among these tools: a lamp, a gripper, a pen holder...

 <!-- TODO: image des rivets et du tool en action -->